top of page

 Low Voltage Rescue involves procedures to safely free a person who has been electrocuted or is in contact with live electrical equipment, typically up to 1000VAC and 1500VDC.
 CPR is a lifesaving technique used in emergencies when someone's breathing or heartbeat has ceased.

-Both skills are crucial for electricians, as they can face situations requiring immediate action to save lives.
-Training in LVR and CPR equips electricians with the tools needed to perform a rescue efficiently and provide cardiopulmonary resuscitation when necessary.
+Both skills are crucial for electricians, as they may encounter situations that require immediate action to save lives.
+Training in LVR and CPR equips electricians with the skills needed to perform rescues efficiently and provide cardiopulmonary resuscitation when necessary.
 In fact, having timely and appropriate CPR can double a victim's chance of survival.

 The Need for Annual Refresher Training

 The electrical industry is constantly evolving, with new technologies and safety protocols frequently emerging.
-This ongoing development stresses the importance of electricians staying updated with the latest practices and standards.
+This ongoing development underscores the importance of electricians staying up to date with the latest practices and standards.

 For example, a study found that workers attending annual refresher courses reported a 30% improvement in their ability to handle emergencies involving electrical hazards.